-- Head injuries are not just a guy thing.
+- Head injuries are not just a “guy thing.”
 Girls are just as likely to get injured.
-At TRIA we’ve actually seen an increase in the number of female athletes getting concussions.
+TRIA has actually seen an increase in the number of female athletes getting concussions.

 - Parents and coaches are the first line of defense to helping out your athlete.
 Make sure to always pull a player from the game if you sense even a mild head injury.
 Then take time to observe them.
-If they are showing signs of a concussion, take them to see a professional.
+If they are showing signs of a concussion, they need to be seen by a professional.

-Our HealthPartners team offers a wide range of treatment and research facilities that can help your athlete.
-Our Neuroscience Center works with brain care and research.
-And at TRIA, where I practice, we offer a comprehensive Sport Concussion Program.
-Our goal is to provide appropriate evaluation of head injuries and return athletes to their sports and physical activity.
-Doctors, neuropsychologists, physical therapists and athletic trainers are all involved and work together to create each patient’s treatment plan.
+HealthPartners offers a wide range of treatment and research facilities that can help your athlete.
+HealthPartners Neurology works with brain and spine care.
+And at TRIA, there’s a comprehensive Sport Concussion Program.
+The goal is to provide appropriate evaluation of head injuries and return athletes to their sports or physical activity as quickly and safely as possible.
+A team of doctors, neuropsychologists, physical therapists and athletic trainers will work together to create a treatment plan for each patient.